gitkraken/vscode-gitlens/README.md

 Here are just some of the features that GitLens provides,

-- a [_GitLens_ explorer](#gitlens-explorer 'Jump to the GitLens explorer') to navigate and explore repositories
+- a [_Repositories_ explorer](#repositories-explorer 'Jump to the Repositories explorer') to visualize, navigate, and explore Git repositories
-- a [_GitLens File History_ explorer](#gitlens-file-history-explorer 'Jump to the GitLens File History explorer') to navigate and explore file histories
+- a [_File History_ explorer](#file-history-explorer 'Jump to the File History explorer') to visualize, navigate, and explore the revision history of the current file
-- a [_GitLens Line History_ explorer](#gitlens-line-history-explorer 'Jump to the GitLens Line History explorer') to navigate and explore file line histories
+- a [_Line History_ explorer](#line-history-explorer 'Jump to the Line History explorer') to visualize, navigate, and explore the revision history of the selected lines of current file
-- an on-demand [_GitLens Results_ explorer](#gitlens-results-explorer 'Jump to the GitLens Results explorer') to navigate and explore commit searches, visualize comparisons between branches, tags, commits, and more
+- an on-demand [_Results_ explorer](#results-explorer 'Jump to the Results explorer') to navigate and explore commits, histories, and searches, or visualize comparisons between branches, tags, commits, and more
-- authorship [code lens](#code-lens 'Jump to the Code Lens') showing the most recent commit and # of authors to the top of files and/or on code blocks
+- [authorship code lens](#code-lens 'Jump to the Code Lens') showing the most recent commit and # of authors to the top of files and/or on code blocks
 - an unobtrusive [current line blame](#current-line-blame 'Jump to the Current Line Blame') annotation at the end of the line
 - on-demand [gutter blame](#gutter-blame 'Jump to the Gutter Blame') annotations, including a heatmap, for the whole file
 - on-demand [gutter heatmap](#gutter-heatmap 'Jump to the Gutter Heatmap') annotations to show how recently lines were changed, relative to all the other changes in the file and to now (hot vs. cold)
+- detailed blame information accessible via [hovers](#hovers 'Jump to Hovers)
 - on-demand [recent changes](#recent-changes 'Jump to the Recent Changes') annotations to highlight lines changed by the most recent commit
 - a [status bar blame](#status-bar-blame 'Jump to the Status Bar Blame') annotation showing author and date for the current line
 - [commit search](#commit-search 'Jump to the Commit Search') &mdash; by message, author, filename, commit id, or code changes